jupyter-book/jupyter-book/_guide/04_build.md

    >
    >    python scripts/generate_summary_from_folders.py

-2. Build the textbook with the following command:
+2. Build the textbook by navigating to the site root, and running the following command:

-       python scripts/generate_textbook.py
+       make textbook

 This will: